rocrill/meal-generator/README.md

 The site has 2 pages:

 Home page - The 'Home' page contains an eye-catching plate image, which is divided into 3 sections - 50% of vegetable content, 25% of protein content and 25% of carbohydrate content.
-There user is first invited to select their dietary preference by clicking on the desired radio button.
+There user is first invited to select their dietary preference by clicking on the appropriate radio button.
 There is then a clear 'Inspire me!' call to action button which generates a new meal idea everytime the user clicks it, sticking to the recommended food group percentages.

-Underneath this is a brief explanation of the balanced meal generator and its purpose.

-Nutrition quiz -  The 'Nutrition quiz' page gives the user a chance to put their nutritional knowledge to the test, providing some light entertainment which relates to the main feature of the site - the generator.
+Nutrition quiz -  The 'Nutrition quiz' page gives the user a chance to put their nutritional knowledge to the test, providing some light entertainment which relates to the main feature of the site - the meal generator.

-For consistency of user experience, the site logo, navigation links and footer remain consitent throughout the site.
+For consistency of user experience, the site heading, navigation links and footer remain consistent throughout the site.

 ### Wireframes:

 Mock-ups were made using Balsamiq to help plan and visualise the site design.
-They were created for 3 main screen sizes: mobile, tablet and desktop.
+They were created for 2 main screen sizes: mobile and desktop.

 - [Wireframes](docs/MS2-home-desktop.pdf): 'Home' page desktop.
 - [Wireframes](docs/MS2-quiz-desktop.pdf): 'Nutrition Quiz' page desktop.
 - [Wireframes](docs/MS2-home-mobile.pdf): 'Home' page mobile.
 - [Wireframes](docs/MS2-quiz-mobile.pdf): 'Nutrition Quiz' mobile.

+As the site was developed some additional features were added which were not included in the original wireframes, mainly the name input form at the beginning of the nutrition quiz and the image and results div that is displayed as the quiz results are returned.

 ### Design: